lkiesow/leihs-wiki/Deployment.md

 git submodule update --recursive
 ```

-2. Install the new version with Ansible.
-We at ZHdK use the following command:
+2. Install the new version with Ansible:
 ```
 ansible-playbook -v -i <YOUR_OWN_INVENTORY> deploy_play.yml
 ```